Clippers

 No matter what kind of clipper tool you buy, you always want to keep them in a hard case to give them every chance of surviving a fall and to keep the blades safe from being hit by other items.
 The higher the quality of your hard case, the better off your clipper tool will be and you won’t have to worry about your investment getting damaged while you have it stored.
 It’s always important to leave as little to chance as possible, and a hard case is going to offer you a lot of protection for not a lot of money.

-Blade Protectors
+7. Buy Blade Protectors

-Whenever you buy blades for your clipper tool, it will come with a plastic protector to keep it safe during shipping, and it’s something that you should hang onto and use whenever you put your tool away.
+Whenever you buy blades for your dog clipper, it will come with a plastic protector to keep it safe during shipping, and it’s something that you should hang onto and use whenever you put your tool away.
 It’s extremely easy to dull the blades on your clippers and it’s the biggest reason that pet parents lose efficiency in their clippers.
 The worst thing you can do after cleaning, oiling, and disinfecting your blades is to simply put them away without any protection to keep them sharp.

 The cutting edge on any blade is always its weakest point and it doesn’t take much pressure to damage it and make the grooming process more difficult than it has to be.
 Using a simple plastic cover will keep the edges safe and is an important thing to remember whenever you put your clipper tool away.
 It only takes a second but will add months and years to the life of your blade.

-Save Money with Proper Care
+Save Money with Proper Care for Your Dog Clippers

-When you put the time into maintaining your clipper tool and its accessories, you’ll always end up saving money on costly replacements.
+When you put the time into maintaining your dog clipper and its accessories, you’ll always end up saving money on costly replacements.
 Keep maintenance on your mind whenever you groom your pets and your clippers will last you a very long time and serve you well.